andreasabel/inCode/entry/practical-dependent-types-in-haskell-2.md

 For `OpaqueNet i o`, it’s the same!
-You don’t know the actual type of the `Network i hs o` it contains until you *pattern match* on the network (This time, called also **dependent pattern matching**[^2]).
+You don’t know the actual type of the `Network i hs o` it contains until you *pattern match* on the network (This time, it’s a “dependent pattern match”).
 Once you pattern match on it, all is revealed…and GHC lets you take advantage of knowing the type!

 ### Reification